zfechko/Comp-Sci-215/Programming Assignments/PA 3 - AVL Trees/README.md

 ### Delete operations
 Write a program that implements and tests an AVL tree `delete(data)` method.
 If the data is in the tree, the method finds the node containing `data`, removes it, and rebalances the tree, returning `True` once it does so.
 If the data is not in the tree the method returns `False`

-Similar to BSTs the `delete(data)` method would ened a recursive `remove(node)` method to remove the node containing the data.
+Similar to BSTs the `delete(data)` method would need a recursive `remove(node)` method to remove the node containing the data.
 It's similar to a BST `remove` method except you need to make sure the tree is balanced as well

 ### Testing